Titantek/ada-outlier-datastory/content.md

    <div class="Marty">
       <div class="icon"></div>
       <div class="message">
-      Yeah Doc, I dunno, sometimes I don't even now the target so I try but I just fail… Or sometimes I just keep going back and forth between articles because they just don't look like how I expected them to be, like at all!
-It seems like they are not nowadays Wikipedia articles and do not contain the next link I was looking for, things like that… Is this game too old for me?
+      Yeah Doc, sometimes I don't even now the target so I try but I just fail… Or I just keep going back and forth between articles because they just don't look like how I expected them to be, at all!
+It seems like they are not the Wikipedia articles that I know and they don't have the next link I was looking for, things like that… Is this game too old for me?
 Am I just bad at this game?
       </div>
    </div>